White Carniola: Middle Ages

-In the early 12th century, the area was part of the disputed border region between the March of Carniola, established by the Holy Roman Empire in the northwest, and the Kingdom of Hungary in the east and southeast.
-From about 1127 the local counts of Višnja Gora (Weichselberg) backed by the Spanheim margraves and the Salzburg archbishops crossed the Gorjanci Mountains and marched against the Hungarian and Croatian forces, which they pushed beyond the Kolpa River down to Bregana.
+In the early 12th century, the area formed part of a disputed frontier between the March of Carniola, established by the Holy Roman Empire to the northwest, and the Kingdom of Hungary to the east and southeast.
+From around 1127, the local counts of Višnja Gora (Weichselberg), supported by the Spanheim margraves and the archbishops of Salzburg, crossed the Gorjanci Mountains and campaigned against Hungarian and Croatian forces.
+These forces were pushed beyond the Kolpa River as far as Bregana.

-The Counts of Weichselberg, who traced their lineage to Saint Hemma of Gurk, established their residence at Metlika (Möttling), and therefore in contemporary sources their lands were also referred to as the County of Möttling (Metlika).
-After the line became extinct in 1209, the possessions passed to the Carniolan margraves from the House of Andechs, the self-styled Dukes of Merania.
-In 1229, the area was passed as a dowry of Agnes of Merania to Frederick II of Austria, the last Babenberg ruler, and after his death to Agnes's second husband Ulrich of Spanheim, lord of Carniola and duke of Carinthia.
-After Ulrich's death in 1269, all of his possessions were inherited by his cousin Ottokar II of Bohemia, who was however defeated by Holy Roman Emperor Rudolf of Habsburg and his allies in 1278.
-Rudolf gave the County of Metlika as a fief to his ally Albert I of Gorizia, together with the eastern portion of the neighboring Windic March.
-Under his descendant Albert III of Gorizia, these two adjacent areas were united in what became known as the County in the (Windic) March and in Metlika, and became officially a separate estate of the Holy Roman Empire in 1368.
-After Albert's death in 1374, the county was acquired by Archduke Rudolf IV of Austria for the House of Habsburg, who confirmed its privileges, thus maintaining it separate from the Duchy of Carniola.
-The county was soon leased out to the House of Celje, which acquired full rights of the lords of the land in 1443.
-It remained part of the Celje domains until their extinction in 1457, whereafter it reverted to the Habsburgs, who gradually incorporated it into Carniola.
+The Counts of Weichselberg, who claimed descent from Saint Hemma of Gurk, established their residence at Metlika (Möttling).
+Their territories were consequently referred to in contemporary sources as the County of Möttling, or Metlika.
+When the dynasty became extinct in 1209, its possessions passed to the Carniolan margraves of the House of Andechs, whose members styled themselves Dukes of Merania.

+In 1229, the territory formed part of the dowry of Agnes of Merania upon her marriage to Frederick II of Austria, the last ruler of the House of Babenberg.
+After Frederick's death, it passed to Agnes's second husband, Ulrich of Spanheim, lord of Carniola and duke of Carinthia.
+When Ulrich died in 1269, his possessions were inherited by his cousin Ottokar II of Bohemia.
+Ottokar was defeated in 1278 by Holy Roman Emperor Rudolf of Habsburg and his allies.

+Rudolf granted the County of Metlika as a fief to his ally Albert I of Gorizia, together with the eastern part of the neighbouring Windic March.
+Under Albert's descendant, Albert III of Gorizia, the two territories were united as the County in the (Windic) March and in Metlika.
+In 1368, it was formally recognised as a separate estate of the Holy Roman Empire.

+After Albert's death in 1374, the county was acquired by Archduke Rudolf IV of Austria of the House of Habsburg.
+He confirmed its existing privileges and retained its administrative separation from the Duchy of Carniola.
+The county was subsequently leased to the House of Celje, which obtained full rights as lords of the land in 1443.
+It remained part of the Celje domains until the dynasty became extinct in 1457, after which it returned to the Habsburgs and was gradually incorporated into Carniola.